Intel Did Not Tell US Cyber Officials About Chip Flaws Until Made Public - Slashdot

 At least as likely would be an almost instantaneous leak of the information to the press...

+Ehhh.... if I remember correctly, the possibility of this kind of attack was discussed at around the time speculative execution started to be considered.
+Unfortunately, I don't remember my source for this, but it was based on non-specialist technical publications that were widely available.
+(It might have been ComputerWorld or InfoWorld.
+Something along those lines.)

+This isn't a comment about this particular implementation of the attack, but the idea of the attack.
+Meltdown is the result of thinking the

-First good news from this whole fiasco (Score:3, Interesting)
+First good news from this whole fiasco (Score:4, Interesting)

 Of course intelligence agencies knew about it.
 While I'm not a huge fan (or detractor though) of Assange, he made a good case for Google being essentially an arm of the State Department.
 Why do you think that China has such an issue with Google?
 The US now warns about Chinese cell phone manufacturers and that their products are possibly unsafe, but this is very much a case of the fire pit calling the kettle black.